 You’ll be able to get more nutrition than you ever have all while consuming far fewer calories.
 Yes, you can burn those calories through exercise, but most of the excess weight is unusable toxins and waste that your body is storing and can easily be eliminated through the bowels.
 Yes, that’s right you can poop your way to a smaller waist.

 Our bodies are designed to naturally detox every day.
 It’s part of the self-regulating cleansing process our bodies have.
-However, we are exposed to a huge amount of toxins on a daily basis, through the food, water, air, and even the products that we put on our bodies.
-And for some people the detoxification process is slower due to a higher exposure to toxins.
-Therefore, the detox mechanisms becomes slowed and sluggish causing a chemical imbalance that can throw off your whole body.
+However, we are exposed to a huge amount of toxins on a daily basis, through food, water, air, and even the products that we put on our bodies.
+And for some people, the detoxification process is slower due to higher exposure to toxins.
+Therefore, the detox mechanisms become slowed and sluggish causing a chemical imbalance that can throw off your whole body.
 Juicing is a great way to assist and speed up this process of elimination, and bring it back into balance.

 Symptoms Of Detox

 - body odor

 Having symptoms really depends on how your body eliminates the toxins.
 If your body eliminates toxins via the skin, then you may temporarily get some acne breakouts or mild rashes.
 These symptoms are typically not an allergic reaction to the fruits/vegetables, but actually, a reaction caused by using healthy to force out unhealthy.
 These symptoms typically only last the first couple of days of the detox, so don’t worry.